You may wish to see a page on the Lower Town first.

 The older part of Ephesus was located at the top of a hill.
 The street which linked the two parts of the town is named after the Kouretes, the young men who according to the Greek myth clashed their spears against their shields and shouted to cover with their noise the cry of infant Zeus, lest Cronus might hear it.
 In more general terms their weapon-clashing drove off evil spirits and young men accompanied with their chants the processions to the Artemision.

-(left) Temple to Hadrian: detail of the decoration of the front arch showing Tyche, a goddess who was patron of towns (the image used as background for this page shows another detail of the decoration); (right) base of a statue of Emperor Diocletian in front of the temple with the following dedication: B(onae) F(ortunae). / Optimo clementissimoque / principi, domino nostro / Diocletiano, invicto Aug(usto).
+(left) Temple to Hadrian: decoration of the front arch showing Tyche, a goddess who was patron of towns and wore a crown resembling their walls (the image used as background for this page shows another detail of the decoration); (right) base of a statue of Emperor Diocletian in front of the temple with the dedication: B(onae) F(ortunae). / Optimo clementissimoque / principi, domino nostro / Diocletiano, invicto Aug(usto).
 (To Good Fortune.
-To the best and most clement ruler, our lord Diocletianus, unconquered Augustus)
+To the best and most clement ruler, our lord Diocletianus, never defeated Augustus)

 The temple has an elaborate decoration of the time of Hadrian, but addition and changes were made in the IIIrd and IVth centuries.
 In ca 293 statues of the Tetrarchs were placed in front of the building.
 They are lost, but the dedicatory inscriptions have been found.
 It is interesting to note that Diocletian was referred to with words (Domino Nostro - Our Lord) which eventually were used for Jesus Christ.